moccu/picnic/README.md

 #### `.beforeEach(object, element, index)`

 Overwrite this function to add functionality before each view will be created.
 If you like to modify options for each view depending on element or index, you can overwrite this function to do this.
 You can use this function to stop further actions for this element by returning "false".
 By default, this function returns "true".
+This function must return a boolean.

 |name|type|description|